-The redesign of Piez Hall addition may alter the construction process and the time and cost associate with it.
-The goal here is to lower the cost and time to construct the building.
-A construction schedule using Microsoft project will be created for the proposed system.
-Detailed cost estimate will be performed using RS means cost work.
-The cost and construction time of the proposed and current system will be analyzed and compared.
-Another issue that needs to be addressed is the temporary supports that resist construction load.
-Since a structure has not developed its full strength during early construction phase, there exist many possibilities that the structure will collapse if temporary supports were not properly design.
+The redesign of Piez Hall addition might alter the construction process and the time and cost associated with it.
+The goal here was to lower the cost and time to construct the building.
+A construction schedule using Microsoft project was created for the proposed system.
+Detailed cost estimate was performed using RS means cost work.
+The cost and construction time of the proposed and current system was analyzed and compared.
+Another issue that needed to be addressed was the temporary supports and bracings that resist construction load.
+Since a structure has not developed its full strength during early construction phase, there exist many possibilities that the structure will collapse if temporary supports were not properly designed.
+Finally construction site logistics was established for the new proposed system.